tobiw/pix3_gallery/README.md

 * pillow: image processing library, used to generate smaller versions and thumbnails of pictures
 * uswgi: interface to the web server

+# Installation
+Configuration files and scripts for FreeBSD rc.d and nginx are provided in etc/.

+# Development
+Use the following commands to run a development server (no need for an external webserver):

+  virtualenv -p python3 venv
+  . venv/bin/activate
+  pip3 install -r requirements.txt
+  uwsgi --http :8080 --wsgi-file app.py --static-map "/static=./static" --static-map "/pic=/tmp/album"